Student Employment Opportunities

 - Positions in which you are offered a large payment or reward in exchange for allowing the use of your bank account - often for depositing checks or transferring money.

-LinkedIn is a social networking site for professionals.
+LinkedIn is a social networking site for students and professionals.
 Your LinkedIn profile can serve as an online résumé.
 Using LinkedIn can be valuable in job searched, preparing for interviews or making professional contacts.
 Career Center staff can help you set up your LinkedIn account and profile.

 Off-Campus jobs: Please check with your international student advisor as to your eligibility to work in the U.S.